Adil Serraj

 Adil Serraj (born 26 August 1979) is a Moroccan footballer who currently plays for Renaissance de Berkane.
 He usually plays as defender.

 Career

 Serraj began playing football for the Raja Casablanca youth sides under manager Abdesalam Serraj, his father and former Raja player.
 He joined Raja's first team in 1998, making his debut in a league match against FAR Rabat.
-Serraj would win the 1999 Moroccan first division, 1999 CAF Champions League and 2000 CAF Super Cup with Raja.
+Adil would win the 1999 Moroccan first division, 1999 CAF Champions League and 2000 CAF Super Cup with Raja.
 The club qualified for the 2000 FIFA Club World Cup in Brazil, and Serraj was a member of the squad but did not play.

 Looking for more playing time, he joined Chabab Mohammédia, but left the club after just two months.
-He would spend the next two seasons with FUS Rabat, but after the club was relegated from the first division in 2003, he joined Wydad Casablanca.
+He spent the next two seasons with FUS Rabat, but after the club was relegated from the first division in 2003, he joined Wydad Casablanca.

-He would next join FAR Rabat, and would help the club win the CAF Cup in 2005.
+He next joined FAR Rabat, and helped the club win the CAF Cup in 2005.